aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 DeFatiguer is not a mastering tool and is not a creative effect, it sits in a different category:
 > **experimental psychoacustical stabilization layer for pre-existing audio material**

+## Typical behavior
+DeFatiguer does not produce uniform results across all material.
+Its effect depends on the level and type of perceptual instability present in the source.

+- **Highly unstable / harsh material**
+  Noticeable reduction in listening fatigue, improved continuity and smoother perceptual flow.

+- **Moderately dense mixes**
+  Subtle change in how elements separate over time, with reduced perceptual “clutter”

+- **Already stable material**
+  Minimal audible change by design; the signal remains largely untouched.

+The effect is not always about obvious sonic differences, but about changes in listening effort over time.

 ---

 # What it does